George Johnston (Royal Marines officer): New South Wales

 On arrival in New South Wales, Johnston served as adjutant to Governor Arthur Phillip, and was promoted in 1789 to the rank of Captain-Lieutenant of Marines.
-He transferred from the New South Wales Marine Corps to the locally raised New South Wales Corps in 1791 with the rank of captain.
+He transferred from the New South Wales Marine Corps to the locally raised New South Wales Corps in September 1792 with the rank of captain.

 Johnston received extensive land grants in areas of modern Petersham, Bankstown and Cabramatta.
 Johnston's other grants included land which is now the suburb of Annandale, named for his property that was in turn named after the place of his birth.
 He and Esther Abrahams farmed and lived on Annandale with their children.

-In September 1796, Johnston was appointed aide-de-camp to Governor John Hunter, and in 1800 received his brevet rank as major.
-In the same year Johnston was put under arrest by Lieutenant Governor William Paterson on charges of "paying spirits to a sergeant as part of his pay—and disobedience of orders".
-Johnston objected to trial by court-martial in the colony, and Hunter sent him to England.
-There the difficulties of conducting a trial with witnesses in Australia led to the proceedings being dropped, and Johnston returned to New South Wales in 1802.
-In 1803 Johnston took temporary command of the New South Wales Corps during the illness of Paterson, and became involved in the conflict between King and the military.
-In March 1804 he acted with decision when in command of the military sent against some convicts who had rebelled at Castle Hill.
-When Paterson was sent to Port Dalrymple, Johnston became commander of the New South Wales Corps.

 On 26 January 1808, Johnston played a key role in the only successful armed takeover of a government in Australia's recorded history, the Rum Rebellion, working closely with John Macarthur.
-Johnston led the troops that deposed Governor William Bligh, assumed the title of lieutenant-governor, and illegally suspended the judge-advocate and other officials.
-The administration of justice became farcical, and there were signs of strong discontent among the settlers.

 Johnston was promoted to the rank of lieutenant-colonel on 25 April 1808, and was superseded by his senior officer Joseph Foveaux, who was Lieutenant-Governor of Norfolk Island, on 28 July.
 Johnston sailed for England with John Macarthur in March 1809 (and Henry Fulton as a witness) and was tried by court-martial in May 1811.
-Found guilty of mutiny he was sentenced to be cashiered.
-This lenience of the sentence imposed in the circumstances presumably indicates that the court was convinced that he had been the tool of other people.
+He was convicted of mutiny and sentenced to be cashiered.